Associating Healthcare Teamwork with Patient Outcomes for Predictive Analysis: Methodology

 \subsection{Prediction using Graph Neural Network}

-\textbf{Prediction variables and time windows.} Our goal is to prove that beyond the severity of a patient's medical condition, how HCPs collaborate also influences patient survival outcomes.
+\textbf{Prediction variables and time windows.} Our goal is to explore whether, beyond the severity of a patient’s medical condition, how HCPs collaborate is associated with patient survival outcomes.
 Therefore, we train a machine learning model to predict a patient's survival outcome based on the traits of their collaboration network.

 We define three time windows to prevent data leakage in our predictive analysis.
 As shown in \figref{fig:timeframes}, the EHR log collection period spans from three months before to twelve months after a patient's diagnosis.
 We divide this period at the nine-month post-diagnosis mark into an observation window and a gap window.
 The EHR records from the observation window are used to train our prediction model, while those from the gap window are excluded.
 The decision to exclude the last three months of records aligns with the rationale for incorporating the three months preceding diagnosis, as this duration is considered significant in cancer treatment.
-Excluding the records from the gap window reduces the risk of information leakage, as later records may encode treatment decisions or clinical notes reflecting the patient’s imminent survival status, which could confound the true patterns of collaboration we aim to study.
+Excluding the records from the gap window reduces the risk of information leakage, as later patterns of note access and editing may reflect care activities associated with a patient’s imminent survival status, which could confound the true patterns of collaboration we aim to study.
 Additionally, using only earlier data for prediction enables timely identification of underperforming collaborations, allowing for necessary interventions.
 It is important to note that all patients are still alive at the end of the recorded timeframe (i.e., twelve months post-diagnosis).
 The final survival outcome is determined at varying points after this period, depending on the patient.
 As a result, the length of the prediction window is not fixed due to the nature of this data.
 However, we ensure a consistent analysis timeframe for the observation and gap windows.

 \textbf{Model architecture.} Based on the defined time window configuration, we train a graph neural network (GNN) to learn from collaboration networks using only records from the observation window to predict patient survival outcomes.
 We use GraphSAGE \cite{hamilton2017inductive} to aggregate information from neighboring nodes in the collaboration network, leveraging their inductive capability to enhance the model’s generalizability to unseen patient collaborations in the future.
 As shown in \figref{fig:Sage}, the model architecture comprises four GraphSAGE layers followed by a fully connected prediction layer.
 The hidden outputs from each GraphSage layer are concatenated to form the final node embeddings, which are then max-pooled (i.e., aggregated by taking the maximum value of each dimension) across all nodes in the network to generate a graph embedding.
 This graph embedding is passed through the fully connected layer to produce the predicted probability of patient survival.